Hyphen-ated/RebirthItemTracker/README.md

 The tracker can be used on Linux, but you have to run it from source, and it can't autoupdate.
 Read "HOW TO BUILD.txt" for instructions.

-The tracker doesn't work properly on a Mac.
+The tracker doesn't work properly on a Mac: it will crash when you open the options menu.
+If you're okay with manually editing your options.json file instead of using the gui to change your options, you might be able to run it on a Mac in the same way it can be run on Linux (see above).

 ## Status Message Customization